olsmithy1/mersenne_tensor_base/README.md

 MTensor is an advanced, multi-dimensional tensor framework designed for complex data representation and manipulation.
 It combines concepts from quantum computing, fractal geometry, and advanced mathematics to create a versatile tool for various cutting-edge applications.
-In short MTensor is a 5 Dimensional, Fractal Tensor with Quantum Entanglement properties and is unlike anything ever seen.
+In short MTensor is a 5 Dimensional, Fractal Tensor with Quantum Entanglement properties and is unlike anything in it's class.

 # Key Features: